membraneframework/membrane_wav_plugin/README.md

 Parsing steps:

 - Reading WAV header
-- Extracting audio metadata and sending it through pads to the next element
+- Extracting audio metadata and sending it through a pad to the next element
 - Sending only audio samples to the next elements

 It can parse only uncompressed audio.